DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/return-to-england-after-teaching-overseas.md

   Return to England after teaching overseas and bring your skills and experience back to an English classroom.
 Get support to make your transition easier.
 related_content:
-    Salaries and benefits of teaching in England : "/salaries-and-benefits"
+    Salaries and benefits of teaching in England : "/salaries-and-benefits" Returning to teaching with international experience : "/blog/returning-to-teaching-with-international-experience"
 promo_content:
     - content/train-to-be-a-teacher/promos/learn-adviser-promo
 navigation: 20.15